NWChemEx/PluginPlay/README.md

-NWChemExRuntime
+SDE
 ===============

-The NWChemExRuntime repo is the home of classes and infrastructure that are designed to abstract away details pertaining to the literal environment that NWChemEx is being run in.
+The SDE repo is the home of classes and infrastructure that are designed to abstract away details pertaining to the literal environment that NWChemEx is being run in.
 Such details include: